 Remember: Don’t substitute black cardamom for recipes that require green cardamom.
 The taste would be too strong and smokey especially when you’re making a dish that only calls for a mild and sweet taste.
 On the other hand, you can substitute green cardamom for black cardamom but the taste will not be as smokey and intense.

-From flavorful Asian cuisines to making delicious and sweet baked goods, your cardamom pods can be added in a selection of dishes and even beverages.
-You can combine cardamom with other spices like cinnamon to make a delicious serving of spice-themed beverages like a hot cardamom tea or a spiced ginseng iced tea.
+From flavorful Asian dishes to delicious baked goods, your cardamom pods can be added to all kinds of food.
+You can combine it with other spices like cinnamon to make a delicious serving of hot cardamom tea or a spiced ginseng iced tea.
+But as for the main dishes, here’s some you can try:

-- Instant Pot Chicken Tikka Masala with Cauliflower and Peas- if you’re craving for more Asian cuisine dishes, then this delicious serving of chicken tikka masala can be cooked in thirty minutes.
-The chicken breast is filled with cardamom and other spices, and served with cauliflower and peas.
-Serve with some rice on the side to complete the dish.
+- Instant Pot Chicken Tikka Masala – If you’re craving for more Asian cuisine dishes, then this delicious serving of chicken tikka masala can be cooked in just 30 minutes.
+The chicken breast is filled with cardamom and other spices, then served along with cauliflower and peas.
+Add some rice on the side to complete the dish.

 There are available substitutes for cardamom that are cheaper, more common, and easier to find.
 Of course, mimicking the taste of cardamom is difficult since it has its own unique flavor and aroma.
 That’s why for the substitutes, you’ll need more than one spice to recreate the delicious taste of cardamom.